SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 The btp CLI implementation has a client / server nature.
 The server component facilitates calls to APIs in the [Core Services for SAP BTP](https://api.sap.com/package/SAPCloudPlatformCoreServices/rest) package.
 So the btp CLI effectively gives you a comfortable way of consuming those APIs that are specifically designed to let you "manage, build, and extend the core capabilities of SAP BTP".

-During the course of this and also the subsequent exercise you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.
+During the course of this and also the subsequent exercises you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.

 While the process of calling an API is not complicated, there are some moving parts that work together are important for us to understand.